 TOWARDS 2015 - SHAPING TOMORROW'S TOURISM KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The strategy highlights the fact that Tourism is worth more than £8 billion annually to the South West economy - that's 26 million visitors bringing employment for over 300,000 people.
 Analysts predict those numbers will continue to rise, but without careful management and direction, such growth could threaten the long-term stability of the industry itself.
 The Vision 'By 2015, the South West of England will be internationally recognised as a model tourism destination.
 This will be achieved by creating a unique balance between its environment, communities, industry and visitor satisfaction, while earning long-term economic, environmental and social benefit for the whole region.'
-The Aims • grow the value of visitors to the region rather than just the volume of visitors. • create quality jobs with career progression and prospects - not just quantity jobs. • unite businesses into Brand Clusters and destinations to enable them to exceed customer expectations. • move the industry into a new era of technology supported customer relations marketing. • include local people in key decisions about the future of tourism in the South West. • protect the natural and built environment. • be responsible for, and work to alleviate, the environmental and social impact of tourism. • provide a focus and unity within the industry.
-No key relevant targets.
+The Aims No key relevant targets.
 Consider policies that contribute to the overall aims of strategy.
 Minerals and waste development need to be well planned in order to protect environments that have tourism potential.
 Transport - increased number of lorries on the roads is a significant factor, that could be damaging to the tourist industry across the region.
-Some restored minerals sites may have benefits for biodiversity and tourism?
-Check to ensure that the key aims of the strategy are reflected in the SA Framework objectives.
+Some restored minerals sites may have benefits for biodiversity and Check to ensure that the key aims of the strategy are reflected in the SA Framework objectives.